StudioShader/QPSA/README.md

 4. run Grover.ipynb

   It will take some time to run all cells.
-Pre-baked results located in ipynb-ckeckpoints
+Pre-baked results located in .ipynb_ckeckpoints